-Today, the estate is exists as part of the Barboursville Vineyards, one of the oldest wineries in Virginia.
-While the only remaining features of the original home are some of its brick walls and fluted columns, the winery owners preserved one of the other original Barbour structures that now serves as an Inn, along with an even older building known as The Cottage.
+Today, the estate exists as part of the Barboursville Vineyards, one of the oldest wineries in Virginia.
+The only remaining features of the original home are some of its brick walls and fluted columns.
+And the winery owners preserved one of the other original Barbour structures that now serves as an Inn, along with an even older building known as The Cottage.

-Although the Barboursville ruins are a National Historic Site, the winery is far from just an architectural attraction that happens to offer wine.
+Although the Barboursville ruins are a National Historic Site, the winery is far from just an architectural attraction.
 The 900 acres of rich soil produce delectable grapes and award-winning varietals.

-The rolling hills and Colonial architecture make the winery a popular place for weddings and special events—the Barboursville ruins serving as the perfect backdrop to freeze a moment in time.
+The rolling hills and Colonial architecture make the winery a popular place for weddings and special events.
+And the Barboursville ruins serve as the perfect backdrop to freeze a moment in time.